wakingrufus/spring-funk/docs/runtime_config.md

 # Runtime Configuration Properties DSL

-The Runtime Configuration DSL allows you to declare immutable `@ConfigurationProperties` classes which can still receive runtime updates.
+This DSL allows you to bind ConfigurationProperties which can receive runtime updates.

+## Why?
+Spring Cloud Context supports updating environment properties at runtime via EnvironmentManager.
+ConfigurationProperties will receive these updates.
+However, this does not work with immutable ConfigurationProperties classes.
+However, exposing setters on ConfigurationProperties classes can give the wrong impression to developers that they may call the setter, and that will propagate runtime configuration changes back up to the Environment.
+This DSL promotes a different approach where ConfigurationPropoerties classes may be immutable, and accessed though a container which is similar to a Supplier interface.

+## Usage

 Declare an immutable configuration properties class: